Time-Varying Formation Tracking Control of Wheeled Mobile Robots With Region Constraint: A Generalized Udwadia-Kalaba Framework: Numerical simulations

 \section{Numerical simulations}

-In this section, some numerical simulations are presented to illustrate the effectiveness of the proposed controllers.
-Four-wheeled mobile robots are considered.
-The parameter values of the mobile robots are listed in Table \ref{tab:table1}.
+To illustrate the effectiveness of the proposed controllers, some numerical simulations are conducted.
+The parameter values of the four-wheeled robots are listed in Table \ref{tab:table1}.
+The communication topology and the initial conditions are shown in Figure \ref{fig_2} and Table \ref{tab:table2}, respectively.